February 23, 2022

 4. Don't plan events that overlap with your spouse's parenting time.
 It will only create a conflict and the kids are put in the middle.

 5. Don't encourage your children to ask your ex for permission to go places with you or do things with you without first speaking with your ex.
-You are only setitng the hcildren up for disappointment if you do.
+You are merely preparing the children for disappointment if you proceed.

 6. Don't discuss the divorce with your children.
 They are children.
 They didn't cause the divorce and shouldn't be burdened with anything more than they areadly are.